-Who doesn’t love an open air wedding?
-You’re guaranteed drop dead gorgeous surroundings, you’ll probably be blessed with some built-in floral arrangements and you’ll get ample space to turn it into the outdoor wedding venue of your dreams.
+Who doesn’t love a beautiful outdoor wedding?
+You’re guaranteed drop-dead gorgeous surroundings and breathtaking views.
+You’ll probably also be blessed with some built-in floral arrangements and you’ll get ample space to turn the open-air location into the wedding venue of your dreams.
 We’ve created a rundown of the different types of outdoor wedding venues in Canada to help you find the perfect place for your celebration.

-Here are the outdoor venue styles we’re totally obsessed with.
+Here are the outdoor wedding venue styles we’re totally obsessed with.

 Want something a touch more woodsy and whimsical?
 Choose a forest as your outdoor wedding venue.
-You’ll have to find a clearing or work your layout around the preexisting trees, shrubs, and flowers, but the effect is totally worth it.
+You’ll have to find a clearing or work your layout around the preexisting tall trees, shrubs, and flowers, but the effect is totally worth it.
 You can host your forest wedding at a nature reserve, a rural resort (like these spots in Muskoka and Whistler) or seek out a countryside venue with woodland views such as Le Belvedere in Wakefield, Quebec.

 A backyard is the perfect spot for a cool and casual celebration.
 You’ll probably need to get your hands on some rental furniture and opt for a shorter guest list (unless, of course, you own a massive estate) but the end result can be really magical.
 As an added bonus, you’ll get to skip the venue cost, which is usually the most expensive wedding investment of them all.

-If you want an indoor-outdoor wedding venue, look for an estate home or golf club with a sprawling lawn (like this one at The CAPE in Prince Edward County, Ontario) where you can set up a marquee tent.
+If you want an indoor-outdoor wedding venue, look for an estate home or country house with a sprawling lawn (like this one at The CAPE in Prince Edward County, Ontario) where you can set up an outdoor ceremony or marquee tent.
 Due to their size (these lawns are usually quite large), they offer endless potential and can really make all of your wedding dreams come to life.

 If you love the water more than anything, a beach wedding venue will be right up your alley.
 While Canadian beaches don’t have the tropical flair of Bora Bora, they’re no less beautiful.
 If you’re super lucky, you’ll be able to find a restaurant, hotel or an estate home with beachfront access so that you get the best of both worlds for your wedding.
 Either way, there’s nothing quite like saying your ‘I dos’ with the sand between your toes, so we say go for it.

 Like the idea of a waterfront venue, but are looking for something totally different?
 Say your vows on the bough of a boat.
 It’s definitely far from a traditional option and is guaranteed to make your celebration memorable for everyone aboard.
-P.S.
-Unless you’re planning on chartering a huge yacht, there will definitely be size restraints, so you’ll want to keep your guest list accordingly.
+When chartering a yacht, there will definitely be size restraints, so you’ll want to plan your guest list accordingly.
 P.S. we've rounded up beautiful boat wedding venues in Toronto and Vancouver to help you with your search.

 Find your outdoor wedding venue on WeddingWire »